How Lack of Sleep Impacts Cognitive Performance and Focus

-OSA has been linked with daytime sleepiness as well as notable cognitive problems related to attention, thinking, memory, and communication.
+Obstructive sleep apnea (OSA) is among the most common sleep disorders.
+It occurs when the airway gets blocked, which then leads to lapses in breathing during sleep and reduced oxygen in the blood.
+OSA has been associated with daytime sleepiness as well as notable cognitive problems related to attention, thinking, memory, and communication.
 Studies have also found that people with sleep apnea have a higher risk of developing dementia.

 Does Too Much Sleep Affect Cognition?

-Will Improving Sleep Benefit Cognition?
+Will Improving Sleep Quality Benefit Cognition?

-For people with sleeping problems, improving sleep offers a practical way to enhance their cognitive performance.
+For people with sleeping problems, improving sleep quality offers a practical way to enhance cognitive performance.
 Getting the recommended amount of uninterrupted sleep can help the brain recuperate and avoid many of the negative consequences of poor sleep on diverse aspects of thinking.

 Tips To Improve Sleep and Cognitive Performance

 Many approaches to improving sleep start with healthy sleep hygiene.
-By optimizing your bedroom environment and your everyday habits and routines, you can eliminate many common barriers to sleep.
-Setting a regular bedtime and sleep schedule, avoiding alcohol and caffeine in the evening, and minimizing electronics in the bedroom are a few examples of sleep hygiene tips that can make it easier to rest well every night.
+By optimizing your bedroom environment and everyday habits and routines, you can eliminate many common barriers to sleep.
+Setting a regular bedtime and sleep schedule, avoiding alcohol and caffeine in the evening, and minimizing electronics in the bedroom are a few examples of sleep hygiene tips that can make it easier to rest well each night.

 If you're ready for more, sign up to receive our email newsletter!